Watomsk/RP5_GameBoy_Bezels/README.md

 Notes:
 * For the GBA overlays use Integer Scale by opening Retroarch in game and going to Settings > Video > Scaling, and turning ON the Integer Scale option.
 You will also need to adjust the Viewport Anchor Bias Y to 0.05 value.
-* Depending on which shaders you use you might need to edit the Shader Parameters to make the overlays work.
-Ex.
-I personally like the Koko Aio shaders, but I turn off the Bezel and Ambient Lights on the Shader Parameters, to make the shader be compatible with overlays.

 ## Game Boy DMG